Crazygird-Organization/.github/profile/README.md

  - Other stuff. 😏

- ## Feel free to join, just send me a message! 😀
+ ## If you want to join, just send us a message! 😀